Chileans: Indigenous Chileans

 With the independence of Chile in the 1810s, Mapuche began to be seen as Chileans by other Chileans, contrasting with previous perceptions of them as a separate people or nation.

 Although indigenous peoples like Mapuche and Aymaras are in some situations contrasted against Chilean people the two demonyms are not mutually exclusive and are rather often used in combination.
 For example, "a Chilean Aymara" can be used to contrast with Aymaras living in Bolivia or Peru.

 The 1907 census reported 101,118 Indians, or 3.1% of the total country population.
 Only those that practiced their native culture or spoke their native language were considered, irrespective of their "racial purity."

 At the 2002 census, people that declared themselves as indigenous amounted to 4.6% of the population (692,192 people); of these, 87.3% declared themselves Mapuche. as with Chileans of other backgrounds most Mapuche show varying degrees of mixed ancestry.

-Some native peoples of Chile disappeared product from acculturation and miscegenation, as is the case of peoples Picunches, Diaguitas and Chonos, whereas a large number of Selknam or Onas disappeared by the extermination carried out by settlers in Tierra del Fuego in the early 20th century.
+Some native peoples of Chile disappeared product from acculturation and miscegenation, as is the case of peoples Picunches, Diaguitas and Chonos, whereas a large number of Selkʼnam or Onas disappeared by the extermination carried out by settlers in Tierra del Fuego in the early 20th century.
 Other factors that contributed to their extinction were diseases brought by Europeans, such as smallpox.

 According to the 2017 census, 12.8% of the Chilean population, 1 842 607 people of 14 years or more, declares themselves indigenous.
 Of the total indigenous population, 79.8% declared themselves Mapuche; 7.2%, Aymara; 4.1%, Diaguita; 1.6%, Quechua; 1.4%, Atacameño; 0.9%, Colla; 0.4%, Rapa Nui; 0.1%, Kawésqar and 0.1%, Yaghan.
 1.3% identified with another and 3.1% identified as indigenous but it has not been said which.